Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 and interns and novices having over 25% blame, many shareholders at more than 10% each, and millions of casual users at more than 1% each.
-Anyone who could have spoken out or walked away when their action could have had influence in averting the catastrophe, is to blame.
+Anyone who could have acted to avert the catastrophe, be it by speaking out or walking away, is to blame.
-This blame is major or minor depending on how much influence this would have been.
+This blame increases with how much their action would have been likely to influence the outcome.
 The sum of all those blames is well over 100%.
 The ones' greater culpability is no excuse for the others' lesser culpability.